joRic20/Apple-Financial-Statement/README.md

 # Apple Financial Statement Viewer

-> A Streamlit-based web application that retrieves and visualizes Apple Inc.'s annual income statement data (Total Revenue) using the Alpha Vantage API.
+> A Streamlit-based web application that retrieves and visualizes Apple,Meta and Google's annual income statement data (Total Revenue) using the Alpha Vantage API.
 Deployed seamlessly on CapRover for easy access and scalability.

 ---